 Self-care is the best choice to treat very minor illnesses and injuries.
-A range of common winter illness and injuries can be treated at home simply by combining a well-stocked medicine cabinet with plenty of rest.
+A range of common illness and injuries can be treated at home simply by combining a well-stocked medicine cabinet with plenty of rest.

 What is self-care?